-This is a 41-year-old white male who presents after a major motor vehicle collision.
+This is a 41-year-old male who presents after a major motor vehicle collision.
 He complains of abdominal pain and feels like he needs to urinate but is unable to do so.
 What is the diagnosis?

 Diagnosis: intraperitoneal bladder rupture (IPBR)

 Comprising 25% of urinary bladder ruptures, IPBR is a surgically managed violation of the bladder dome.It is usually associated with a pelvic fracture in high energy blunt trauma.

 This ultrasound demonstrates a small amount of free fluid in Morison’s Pouch, as well as a partially distended bladder with heterogenous material within.IPBR was strongly suspected based on these findings, and an IV contrasted CT of the abdomen and pelvis confirmed the diagnosis.

 FAST is sensitive for moderate amounts of free fluid in the peritoneal cavity (at least 200 mL) 1

 FAST is not specific for a particular source or type of fluid: it could be blood, ascities, gastric/bowel contents or urine

 IPBR is considered a surgical emergency with a significant mortality

 IPBR should be suspected when an “irregularly contracted bladder is seen with free fluid accumulating anterior to the bladder wall, and the patient has difficulty voiding or evidence of gross hematuria on examination”2